tagline: From openSUSE

 Downloading large files such as ISO images is sometimes difficult.
 Here are some tips for avoiding the most common issues:

-- A 'not-enough-space' error may occur if the DVD ISO is being downloaded to a FAT32 file system, despite the fact that your drive may say you have enough space.
+- 'Not-enough-space' error may occur if the DVD ISO is being downloaded to a FAT32 file system, despite the fact that your drive may say you have enough space.
 The FAT32 file system has a file size limit of 4 GiB minus 1 byte (or 4,294,967,295 bytes), and therefore the DVD ISO (4.3GB) will not fit.
 To resolve this, download the CD ISOs or download to another drive.

-- Consider using Metalinks or BitTorrent instead of FTP.
-Sometimes they achieve better performance rates than FTP downloads, and they can ensure that the data was correctly transferred.
+- Consider using Metalinks or BitTorrent instead of FTP: sometimes they achieve better performance rates than FTP downloads, and they can ensure that the data was correctly transferred.